Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 Final Thoughts On Australia’s Interest Rate Forecast.

-There are too many variables and unknowns to reliably predict interest rates over the coming five years in Australia, but the consensus among economists is that a modest easing cycle won't begin until 2025.
+There are too many variables and unknowns to reliably predict interest rates over the coming five years in Australia.

 Inflation, the economy and unemployment domestically are also affected by a range of global factors, such as the growth of our trading partners and catastrophic events that can’t be foreseen.